yssource/rhai/doc/src/about/non-design.md

 * **No formal language grammar** - Rhai uses a hand-coded lexer, a hand-coded top-down recursive-descent parser for statements, and a hand-coded Pratt parser for expressions.

-  This lack of formalism allows the _parser_ itself to be exposed as a service in order to support [disabling keywords/operators][disable keywords and operators], adding [custom operators], and defining [custom syntax].
+  This lack of formalism allows the _tokenizer_ and _parser_ themselves to be exposed as services in order to support [disabling keywords/operators][disable keywords and operators], adding [custom operators], and defining [custom syntax].